 Otherwise, allergic contact dermatitis is less common and takes few days to occur.
-Childs may experience blisters after exposed to allergenic or toxic substance such as perfume, topical antibiotics, plants (e.g: poison ivy), metals, etc.
+Childs may experience blisters after exposed to an allergenic or toxic substance such as perfume, topical antibiotics, plants (e.g: poison ivy), metals, etc.

 A good news is that unlike atopic dermatitis, contact eczema would disappear soon on its own.
 There is very little chance that the rash keep remained for more than 4 weeks.

-So it’d better to keep your child avoid the irritant or allergenic substance because their skin is thin and very sensitive.
+So it’d better keep your child avoid the irritant or allergenic substance because their skin is thin and very sensitive.
 To buy your child cotton clothing, change dirty diapers as soon as possible, do not put flowers in child’s room,… are some efficient ways to prevent contact dermatitis.
 In case your child gets allergic contact dermatitis after touching some allergens, wash affected area with water and soap to limit the reaction.

 With most of common symptoms of eczema, any types of eczema develop on hands is commonly called Hand eczema.
-Working in environment where hands are often in contact with allergy-causing substances and moisture like industrial laundry, dyeing, etc. leads to high risk of getting Hand dermatitis.
+Working in the environment where hands are often in contact with allergy-causing substances and moisture like industrial laundry, dyeing, etc. leads to high risk of getting Hand dermatitis.

 In addition, dyshidrotic dermatitis is one specific type of Hand eczema.
-Dyshidrotic dermatitis often occurs on the edges of fingers, toes, hands and feet.
+Dyshidrotic dermatitis often occurs on the edges of fingers, toes, hands, and feet.
 Firstly, there are several fluid-filled blisters lasting a few weeks.
 Then, they are drying and make skin cracked and painful.